When An Accident Ends In Tragedy

 Any accident that can result in a personal injury can result in death.
 A wrongful death can cause the victim’s family to suffer substantial financial damages.
 These damages include the loss of the victim’s income and employment benefits, the victim’s funeral expenses and in some cases, medical bills, and the loss of the companionship and guidance that the victim provided to his or her loved ones.
 If you have lost a loved one in an accident, you may find comfort in support from your family or a grief support group.
 You might also consider working with an experienced wrongful death lawyer to seek compensation for your damages.

 The attorneys at Hammett, Bellin & Oswald, LLC, offer you the compassionate and flexible legal support that you need during this difficult time.
-With a combined experience of nearly 80 years, our attorneys serve Appleton and Neenah as well as Door County.
+With a combined experience of nearly 80 years, our attorneys serve Neenah as well as Door County.
 We will help you file a wrongful death claim and fight for justice after the loss of your loved one, and we will work to ensure that you have the support you need as you grieve.

 Who May File A Wrongful Death Claim In Wisconsin?